Baqend/guide/src/index.md

 });
 ```

-To find just the first matching result you can always use the `singleResult` method.
+To find just the first matching result use the `singleResult` method.
 ```js
 DB.Todo.find().singleResult(function(todo) {
     console.log(todo.name); // 'My first Todo'
 });
 ```

-If you just want the count of the matching result, you can use the `count` result.
+If you just need the number of matching objects, use the `count` method.
 ```js
 DB.Todo.find().count(function(count) {
     console.log(count); // '17'